DVM Admissions: 2023-2024 Requirements and Prerequisites

 - Advanced placement credit for one semester/quarter of English will be accepted if the additional required hours are composition or technical writing courses taken at a college or university.

-- Advanced placement credit or credit by examination for other pre-veterinary course requirements will be accepted.
+- Advanced placement credit or credit by examination for other pre-vet course requirements will be accepted.
 However, advanced placement credits will not be calculated in grade point averages, and no grade will be assigned.
-No course substitutions will be allowed for AP credit or credit by examination.

 - If you plan to use AP credit to fulfill a required prerequisite, the Admissions Office must receive an unofficial copy of your AP scores and AP credit must appear on your official college transcripts.